 The main aim of our work was to support our partner countries in developing sustainable extractives sectors.
 Many developing countries are rich in natural resources and a well-managed extractives sector can make a huge contribution towards economic growth and achieving the UN’s Sustainable Development Goals.
 Easy access to robust, well-managed geological data provides the fundamental basis for a strong extractives sector and can help partner countries to manage many other major challenges, such as the impact of natural hazards.

 Under P4D, we developed strong partnerships in Sierra Leone, Kenya, Tajikistan, the Kyrgyz Republic and Ghana.

 In response to the Kenyan Government recognising the need to improve access by investors to the geoscience data and information holdings of the ministry through its Directorate of Geological Surveys (DGS), we provided technical assistance to the Kenyan Ministry of Petroleum and Mining as it establishes its National Geodata Centre (GDC).
 This enhanced the ability of the DGS to conduct research to determine Kenya’s mineral potential and to safeguard the country’s geoscientific data into the future.

 We worked with the State Committee for Industry, Energy and Subsoil Use (SCIESU) to assist in making the Kyrgyz Republic’s extractive and geohazard data more available, both internally and externally.

-Our partnership covered the development of skills in GIS, database design and development, data management and data delivery, with our ultimate goal being the provision of data on a central server which can be accessed and delivered through a GeoScience Data Index (GIS system).
-Our partnership in Tajikistan, with the Main Department of Geology, covers similar themes.
+Our partnership covered the development of skills in GIS, database design and development, data management and data delivery, with our ultimate goal being the provision of data on a central server which can be accessed and delivered through a GeoScience Data Index (a GIS system).